What is PKU gel?

 PKU gel is available unflavoured and is suitable from 6 months of age.
 It is also available in orange and raspberry flavours which are suitable from 1 year of age.
-PKU gel can also be flavoured using one of Vitaflo’s FlavourPac sachets; available in blackcurrant, lemon, orange, raspberry and tropical.
+PKU gel can also be flavoured using one of Vitaflo’s FlavourPac sachets; available in blackcurrant, orange, raspberry and tropical.
 Some people also use permitted flavourings.
 Ask your dietitian if unsure.

 Other useful bits of information.